YanningDai/Tutorial_for_Robot_V3_Assembly/README.md

 &emsp;&emsp;<img src="https://github.com/user-attachments/assets/debffb37-44ad-4a1c-9072-65ebd33684ee" width="600">

-&emsp;&emsp;Connect a short wire from the FPGA to the power board on the beam.
+&emsp;&emsp;Connect a short wire from the FPGA to the limit switch board on the beam.

-&emsp;&emsp;The limit switch wires connect to the power board.
+&emsp;&emsp;The limit switch wire connects to limit switch board.

 &emsp;&emsp;Connect the FPGA to the Power Module box using an Ethernet cable.